MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-design.md

 Your icon should illustrate the concept of your app in a singular element using simple forms.

-When creating your icon, use clear metaphors and leverage concepts that are largely understood—such as an envelope for mail or magnifying glass for search.
-The key concept should be the focal point in the icon and not diluted by decorative elements that don’t support the metaphor.
-To enhance communication clarity, icons should only include one metaphor.
+When creating your icon, use clear metaphors and leverage concepts that are largely understood - such as an envelope for mail or magnifying glass for search.
+The key concept should be your icon's focal point; don't dilute your icon by adding decorative elements that don’t support the metaphor.
+To enhance communication clarity, use no more than two two metaphors in a single icon.
+If a single metaphor can be used, that’s even better.

 :::image type="content" source="images/abstraction-spectrum.png" alt-text="Examples of less and more abstract icons.":::